 Make time for training classes during work hours, but don’t expect employees to attend a 4-hour class and then return to their regular tasks.
 Take a cue from YouTube and TikTok: short, incremental classes of 30 minutes or less are incredibly successful, and they allow employees to fit them into their calendars without creating a backlog of work to be caught up on.

 "Employees cite the highest rates of dissatisfaction when they feel they've 'maxed out' their learning and development potential," says Max Wesman, Chief Operating Officer at GoodHire, "A lack of growth can cannibalize morale, leading to rapid burnout and attrition among employees.
 The lesson is clear: if your team can't find growth opportunities within your company, they won't hesitate to further their search elsewhere."

 Every company strives to retain employees after they're onboarded, but they often don't realize selective hiring practices can make all the difference.
 Team leaders may be impatient to get new staff on board quickly, but it's worth recruiting intentionally to find the right fit.
 Consider that hiring a bad fit who leaves within the first year can cost 33-200% of their annual salary!

 Hiring with precision supports company culture, and carrying out a thorough interview process ensures a new employee has a better chance of succeeding at their role.
-This leads to less turnover and lower training costs while empowering employees to do great work long-term.
+This leads to less attrition and lower training costs while empowering employees to do great work long-term.

 Offer Competitive Salaries and Benefits